MoeIX-SEA/MOEIX-PAGE/docs/index.md

 * Have up-to-date RIR Whois information
 * Only send traffic to destinations advertised by BGP on the Peering LAN
 * Does not send any multicast (except ARP/IPv6 ND) packets
-* Prohibition of commercial service and abuse
-* Have a active intranet, and running iBGP in it.
-* Must have your own intranet (tunnel-based is acceptable) and include the provided VM in the network.
-* Your intranet must have IGP and iBGP routing protocols running in it and be able to differentiate between peer and transit tables.
-* The network interface attached on the IX VM is only used for constructing an internal network tunnel and not for any other services.

 ## IX LAN prefix